Johnny123122/guide/guide/commando/args.md

 ## String arguments

-A `string` argument is simply the text after the command name and prefix.
+A `string` argument is simpthe text after the command name and prefix.
 For example: `?say Hi there!` would cause the argument to be `Hi there!`.
 It's quite simple to create one.

 First, go into your `first` folder and make a new file called `say.js`.
 Once you have it, set up your command class and everything just like the one in the meow command.